singaravela45/programming/webnotes/commands/linux_cmd.md

 apropos -find commands by searching through the short descriptions

 # installation
-installing using dpkg or use apt
+we can install .deb package using dpkg or use apt(recommended)
-dpkg:
-to make file executable : chmod +x filename ./hello.swift to install package from .deb file : sudo dpkg -i yourfile.deb or sudo apt install ./yourfile.deb
+1. Installing using a .deb Package: sudo apt install ./package-name.deb
+If dependencies are missing:sudo apt -f install
+2. Make a File Executable
+chmod +x filename
+3. Run the Executable File
+./filename

+# shortcuts
+ctrl+a - go to beginning of the line in cmd ctrl+e - go to end of the line in cmd ctrl+u - deletes everything before the cursor ctrl+k - deletes everything after the cursor ctrl+y - pastes the deleted content ctrl+x+e-edit the command in the editor alt +backspace - delete the last word
+!! - runs last executed file like sudo !! will add permission to last executed file

 # deleting
 sudo apt remove filename
 sudo apt purge filename  //it will remove user data also